 Outstanding high school juniors and seniors are welcome to join Drew University’s community of distinguished faculty and exceptional students through the High School Enrichment Program.
 Participation in this program enables you to enroll directly in introductory or intermediate level courses–either during the academic year or in summer term.
 Credits earned may be applied toward a degree from Drew University or transferred to another college.
 This semester high school enrichment students are taking courses in mathematics, classics, psychology, English literature and history.

-The Office of Continuing Education and Special Programs provides pre-admission counseling, orientation and academic advising.
+The Office of Continuing Education provides pre-admission counseling, orientation and academic advising.
 As a participant in the High School Enrichment Program, you have full access to the university’s facilities including our graduate level library and the Simon Forum and Athletic Center.
 There are a variety of on-campus lectures and special events.
 Student clubs – from a capella singing groups to ultimate frisbee – will welcome your involvement.

 More information about life at Drew can be found on the Campus Life and Student Affairs website.